HermitMatrixNetwork/Hermit/Hermit-cosmwasm-devtools-main/README.md

-# cøsmwasm devtøøls
+# Hermit Network cøsmwasm devtøøls

-a tool for interacting with cosmwasm contracts. online at https://cosmwasm.tools
+a tool for interacting with Hermit Network cosmwasm contracts. online at https://cosmwasm.tools

 ## how to use